Dog groomer

 Skills for Work: Rural Skills

-As many dog groomers are self-employed, it could be useful to have qualifications and experience in:
+As many dog groomers are self-employed, it could be useful to have experience of running a business and working with customers.

 Find the right course for you